-A Board Member or Case Manager will guide the discussion and provide an informal setting for parties to explore the likelihood of resolution.
+A Tribunal member or case manager guides the discussion and provides an informal setting for parties to explore the likelihood of resolution.

-The Board Member/Case Manager will seek to set deadlines for the parties to exchange documents (such as expert reports), conduct questioning, and establish facts and issues that are not in dispute.
-If necessary, the Board Member/Case Manager will set a hearing date.
+A Tribunal member or case manager assists the parties to set deadlines for the parties to exchange documents (such as expert reports), conduct questioning, and to establish facts and issues not in dispute.
+Once hearing readiness is confirmed, the Tribunal member or case manager sets a hearing date.

 Step 3.
 After the DRC

-If the parties do not come to a resolution, the matter will likely proceed to another DRC, mediation if both parties agree, or a hearing.
+If the parties do not come to a resolution, the matter will likely proceed to:

-No detailed minutes will be taken at the DRC, though a DRC Record will be sent to the parties who were invited to the DRC outlining the outcomes and actions required.
+Detailed minutes are not taken at the DRC.
+However, a DRC record is sent to the parties who were invited to the DRC outlining the outcomes and actions required.